Unity-Technologies/ProjectAuditor/Documentation~/BuildSize.md

 * *Size*: size of the file, converted for the target platform
 * *Path*: full path of the source asset
 * *Build File*: filename of the archive containing the file

+Note that this view is available when using Unity 2019.4 or newer.